-Graduation Extensions: Students who have exceeded their time to degree (i.e., master's students must graduate within six years from the first course on their plan of study; PhD students within ten years) must file a petition for extension of graduation.
+Graduation Extensions: Students who have exceeded their time to degree (i.e., master's students must graduate within six years; PhD students within ten years) must file a petition for extension of graduation.
 This petition must include a detailed justification: Why the petition is needed, what happened to cause delay, when does the student intend to graduate.
-A detailed timeline on progress toward defense such as: chapter 1 is due on , chapter 2 is due on .
+A detailed timeline on progress toward defense such as: chapter 1 is due on \\\\, chapter 2 is due on \\\\.
 Include student statement: "I understand that there will be no further extensions petitioned, failure to meet agreed upon deadline will result in dismissal from the program."
-Petition to Graduate Education for extending graduation can be found at this link: https://graduate.asu.edu/node/72
+Petition to Graduate College for extending graduation can be found at this link: https://graduate.asu.edu/node/72 Contact the Graduate Program Manager on how to file a petition.